Magnolia macrophylla: Description

-Bee Mortality
+Bee mortality

-At the Arnold Arboretum, dead bees have been observed inside Bigleaf magnolia flowers.
+At the Arnold Arboretum, dead bees have been observed inside bigleaf magnolia flowers.
+However the bees in cited article are honeybees which are not native to North America.

 Distribution and habitat

 Bigleaf magnolia is found in rich mesic woods; any disturbance that lets more light reach the ground is beneficial to the establishment of bigleaf magnolia, but despite its relatively fast growth-rate when stimulated by more light, other understory and canopy trees/seedlings are usually able to outgrow and out-compete it.
 This suits the plant just fine as it is tolerant of low light levels; it does not need full sun to survive once established (however, it does not tolerate full shade).
 Natural regeneration is quite limited due to the scarcity of mature, seed-bearing plants and the fact that this tree's population mostly consists of widely scattered individuals.
 In addition, this species is plagued by poor seed set (most likely from limiting factors mentioned above) and low seed viability, a trait shared by its cousin and frequent associate in the wild in Appalachia, the Fraser magnolia.